chrisnoonan98675/site/xl-deploy/concept/step-options.markdown

 ## What are the default step option settings for existing types?

-XL Deploy comes with various pre-defined CI types based on the generic-plugin and the powershell-plugin, and several plugins a built upon these as well.
+XL Deploy comes with various pre-defined CI types based on the generic-plugin and the powershell-plugin, and several plugins are built upon these as well.
 The default settings for each `createOptions`, `modifyOptions`, `destroyOptions` and `noopOptions` are specified inside `conf/deployit-defaults.properties`.
 By default, each of these have all three of `uploadArtifactData`, `uploadClasspathResources` and `uploadTemplateClasspathResources` enabled.